xeniatay/wkrpt400-wanderable-documentation/README.md

 Sublime Text 3 is a great open-source text editor, best feature is fuzzy finding, which allows you to `cmd + p` and search for any filename without needed to autocomplete.
 It has Vim support in the form of Vintage and Vintageous packages, but note that these packages are still being developed and it does not act exactly like Vim although it tries its best.

 CodeKit is a great tool for compiling LESS, Coffee, or any other sort of pre-processed languages.
 It costs $30 and hasn't been necessary for Wanderable since we started compiling LESS and Coffee through Rails, but it is good to know.
 It also offers Linting on the fly!

+using the Networks tab in the [Chrome Developer Tools](https://developers.google.com/chrome-developer-tools/docs/network)

 Note: Reading up on the Chrome Developer Tools is a *very good way* to learn what the browser is capable of, and how performance optimization is done.
     - console debugger and stuff